 This list will forever be a work in progress.
-It was originally collated as a resource for sexuality professionals to increase their overall knowledge and awareness about sex and disability.
+It was originally curated as a resource for sexuality professionals to increase their overall knowledge and awareness about sex and disability.
 But I think (hope!) there's something on here for everyone!

 (Video) A 30-minute video designed to educate health and social care professionals on multiple topics related to sexuality and disability.